Dash: Accelerating Distributed Private Convolutional Neural Network Inference with Arithmetic Garbled Circuits

 \subsection{Trusted Execution Environments}

-TEEs such as Intel Software Guard Extensions (SGX)~\cite{DBLP:conf/isca/McKeenABRSSS13, DBLP:journals/iacr/CostanD16, sgx_dev_ref}, AMD Secure Encrypted Virtualization (SEV)~\cite{kaplan2016amd}, and Sanctum~\cite{DBLP:conf/uss/CostanLD16}, as well as upcoming ARM Confidential Compute Architecture (CCA)~\cite{DBLP:conf/osdi/LiLDGNSS22} and Intel Trust Domain Extensions (TDX)~\cite{DBLP:journals/access/SardarMF21} allow programs, containers, or whole VMs to be executed securely in hardware-sealed \emph{enclaves}.
-The hardware isolates the enclave from all other programs on the host, regardless of privilege level or CPU mode.
-Thus, enclave code and data are protected even from a compromised operating system or hypervisor.
+TEEs such as Intel SGX~\cite{DBLP:conf/isca/McKeenABRSSS13, DBLP:journals/iacr/CostanD16, sgx_dev_ref}, AMD SEV~\cite{kaplan2016amd}, Sanctum~\cite{DBLP:conf/uss/CostanLD16}, ARM CCA~\cite{DBLP:conf/osdi/LiLDGNSS22} and Intel TDX~\cite{DBLP:journals/access/SardarMF21} allow programs, containers, or whole VMs to be executed securely in hardware-sealed \emph{enclaves}.
+The hardware isolates the enclave from other programs on the host, regardless of privilege level or CPU mode.
+Enclave code and data are protected even from a compromised operating system or hypervisor.

 The key feature of TEEs besides strong memory isolation is \emph{remote attestation}, a process that guarantees that a specific enclave, specific in the sense of the code and data it contains, has been deployed on a protected system.
 One distinguishes between local and remote attestation.
-Using remote attestation, an enclave authenticates itself (i.e., the code, identity and the fact it is executed in a trusted environment) to a remote third party.
+Using remote attestation, an enclave authenticates itself (i.e., the code, identity, and the fact it is executed in a trusted environment) to a remote third party.
 This makes TEEs particularly attractive for use in cloud computing offerings like MLaaS.
 The cloud provider creates an enclave to which the cloud customer establishes a secure connection and authenticates the enclave via remote attestation.
-As an additional feature, enclaves can be used for secure outsourced computation, where two mutually distrustful parties outsource their data and computation to a mutually trusted enclave~\cite{DBLP:journals/scn/ChoiB19}.
+If two or more distrustful parties want to perform outsourced computation together, they can outsource their data and computation to a mutually trusted enclave~\cite{DBLP:journals/scn/ChoiB19}.

 Like \slalom{}, we use Intel SGX over newer TEEs such as TDX or AMD SEV to minimize the trusted computing base.
-SGX applications are divided by the developer into a trusted and untrusted component.
+SGX applications are divided into a trusted and untrusted component.
 The trusted component runs inside the enclave and communicates with the untrusted part outside the enclave through an interface defined by the developer.
 The trusted part of the application and the communication between the two components should be kept small to reduce the potential attack surface and improve performance.